-Panasonic GX8 versus Panasonic GX80
+Panasonic GX8 vs GX80

 The Panasonic Lumix DMC-GX8 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were revealed to the public, respectively, in July 2015 and April 2016.
 Both the GX8 and the GX80 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The GX8 has a resolution of 20.2 megapixel, whereas the GX80 provides 15.8 MP.
+The GX8 has a resolution of 20.2 megapixels, whereas the GX80 provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably smaller (17 percent) than the Panasonic GX8.
 Moreover, the GX80 is markedly lighter (13 percent) than the GX8.
 It is worth mentioning in this context that the GX8 is splash and dust resistant, while the GX80 does not feature any corresponding weather-sealing.

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.

-While the two cameras under review share the same sensor size, the GX8 offers a higher resolution of 20.2 megapixel, compared with 15.8 MP of the GX80.
-This megapixel advantage translates into a 13 percent gain in linear resolution.
+While the two cameras under review share the same sensor size, the GX8 offers a higher resolution of 20.2 megapixels, compared with 15.8 MP of the GX80.
+This megapixels advantage translates into a 13 percent gain in linear resolution.
 On the other hand, these sensor specs imply that the GX8 has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.34μm versus 3.77μm for the GX80).
 Moreover, it should be noted that the GX80 is a somewhat more recent model (by 8 months) than the GX8, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of individual pixels.
 Coming back to sensor resolution, it should be mentioned that the GX80 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.